DIGITALDJZ/Chute-SDK-v2-iOS/README.md

 A named collection of assets.
 Whenever you upload assets, they are grouped into parcels.

 ## Response
 Many methods return a response object.
 This tells you whether the API call succeeded and includes an error if it didn't.
-The response object also has precreated objects if there were any returned as well as the raw JSON string and the native objective-C decoding of that string.
+The response object also has pre-created objects if there were any returned as well as the raw JSON string and the native objective-C decoding of that string.
 This allows you to easily get the response in whatever format is most convenient for your project.

 Basic Tasks
 =========

 ## Uploading Assets
 You upload assets using a parcel.
 To perform an upload you first need to create an array of asset you want to upload and an array of chutes you want to upload the assets to.
-Then you initialize a parcel with those arrays and either add it to the GCUploader to queue in the background or tell the parcell to begin uploading.
+Then you initialize a parcel with those arrays and either add it to the GCUploader to queue in the background or tell the parcel to begin uploading.
 If you have the parcel handle the uploading you must retain it until uploading completes.
-If you use the uploader it handels the memory management for the parcel.
+If you use the uploader it handles the memory management for the parcel.

 The following code will queue an array of assets to upload to an array of chutes in the background.